Squid

 openssl req -new -newkey rsa:2048 -days 1000 -nodes -x509 -keyout myc.pem -out myc.pem

-Note: ensure the generated certificate is installed as a root certificate in your web browser.
+Important: Install myc.pem as a trusted root certificate in your browser.

 Was this article helpful?